discoverygarden/dgi_ir_customizations/README.md

 **N.B.** Functionality here is branched from the original `dgi_ir` project;
 pieces of that module migrated to here were considered integral to DGI's Institutional Repository implementation rather than integral to Research Output itself.
-As such, this module _must be left public_.
+As such, this module is being left public as a transparent, easy-to-find reference to code formerly packaged with `dgi_ir`.

 ## Requirements